Goziechukwu/muse_school/README.md

 ## Search Engine Optimization

-A robots.txt file have been added to tell search engine crawlers which pages or files on the website should be crawled and indexed, thereby controlling the access to the website for search engines.
+A robots.txt file has been added to tell search engine crawlers which pages or files on the website should be crawled and indexed, thereby controlling the access to the website for search engines.

 Similarly, a sitemap.xml file which lists all the pages on the website has been created for the purpose of helping search engines discover and crawl them more efficiently.